The Environment and Climate Change Law Review: Colombia

 Criminal investigations are conducted by the Specialised Unit of Environmental Crimes of the Attorney General's Office.
 This office is competent to initiate criminal investigations against alleged offenders exclusively when their actions may have criminal consequences.

 Under Colombian criminal law, only individuals are subject to criminal liability.
-Thus, officers and directors of a company that causes severe damage to natural resources or affects human health or the environment may be the ones subject to criminal liability.
+Thus, officers and directors of a company that causes severe damage to natural resources or the environment or affects human health may be subject to criminal liability.
 Individuals who directly participate in any events leading to environmental damage may be held liable from a criminal law perspective.

 The environmental criminal offences, according to Colombian criminal statutes, are as follows: